Support-pp/SPP-Interface/assets/js/README.md

 ## jKanban
 We use jKanban to let you drag and drop tickets between states. jKanban is licensed under the terms of the [Apache License 2.0](https://github.com/riktar/jkanban/blob/master/LICENSE)

+## TinyMCE
+We use TinyMCE to let you answer tickets quickly and fancy.
+TinyMCE is licensed under the terms of the [LGPL-2.1](https://github.com/tinymce/tinymce/blob/master/LICENSE.TXT)

 ---
 Everything else is licensed under the terms which can be found in the [LICENSE.md](/LICENSE.md).